delvinsalman/DelvinEECS1720/LogFile.md

 ## 100 Days Of Code!

+This is a check list for the 100 days of code commits and daily contribution.
 <br>

 January 13 - ✔  ︱February 1 - ✔  ︱February 20 - ✔ ︱March 11 - ❌